Eschatologue/CM_wiki/docs/spells/1st-level.md

 If the attack roll scores a Critical Hit, the target of that missile takes 5d4 force damage instead of you rolling damage twice for a Critical Hit.
 If the attack roll for any missile is a 1, all missiles miss their targets and blow up in your face, dealing 1 force damage per missile to you.

-***At Higher Levels.*** When you cast this spell using a spell slot of 2nd level or higher, the spell creates one more dart, and the royalty component increases by 1 gp, for each slot level above 1st.
+***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 2nd level or higher, the spell creates one more dart, and the royalty component increases by 1 gp, for each slot level above 1st.

 ### Jump
 *1st-level transmutation*